 It has been indicated by epidemiological and abundant evidence that cardiovascular hospitalizations and all-cause mortality are contributed by influenza.
 Throughout the yearly winter epidemics, influenza is perceived as one of the significant factors behind mortality and morbidity, especially in the elderly population.

 Primary viral pneumonia is eventually caused by virus infection due to influenza.
 The virus is further contributed by secondary bacterial pneumonia.
 In addition, with underlying chronic diseases, influenza has resulted in higher mortality and severe diseases in Australians.

 Due to this, in acute ischaemic cardiac events, influenza has been perceived as an underlying precipitant.
 Especially in adults who already were at risk of suffering from ischaemic heart disease.
 Potential health benefits of vaccination were found by the influenza vaccine.

 In the elderly population, the incidence of death and pneumonia can be reduced by influenza vaccination.
-Moreover, the national expert committees have also prescribed it as one of the cost-efficient intervention.
-Whereas, in the case of younger adults, the potential health influence on ischaemic heart disease can also be reduced through influenza vaccination.
+Moreover, the national expert committees have also prescribed it as one of the cost-efficient interventions.
+Whereas, in the case of younger adults, the potential health influence of ischaemic heart disease can also be reduced through influenza vaccination.

-In addition, the virus of influenza has also been found in heart muscle as pathological evidence and as the link between cardiovascular disease and winter infections and as the link between cardiovascular disease and respiratory infection.
-In cardiovascular diseases and in respiratory infections, a close connection between influenza and cardiovascular disease has been found especially in winters.
+In addition, the virus of influenza has also been found in the heart muscle as pathological evidence of the link between cardiovascular disease and winter infections and as the link between cardiovascular disease and respiratory infection.
+In cardiovascular diseases and respiratory infections, a close connection between influenza and cardiovascular disease has been found especially in winter.